 3. Enjoying the Urban Mountains

-Rio is built right around numerous mountains that jut up on the edge of the ocean.
+What makes the city of Rio so beautiful is that it is built right around numerous mountains that jut up on the edge of the ocean.
 Urban development continues to push around and sometimes over the mountains, but there are still a ton of opportunities for leisure left with them.
-Some of the best avenues for entertainment are..

 - Hang gliding and paragliding – evidently the combination of favorable winds and many cliffs make Rio and ideal location for the adventurer to learn to hang glide or paraglide.